PressCrew/infinity/dashboard/docs/docs/config.md

 *Important:* All styles will ALWAYS be enqueued, UNLESS an action or condition is set (see below)

+#### [style\_depends]

+The style dependancies section lets you define other style sheets that one of your style sheets requires to be loaded before it.

+The format is:

+	handle = "comma,separated,style,handles"

+You should use the *exact* same handle names that you defined in the `[styles]` section.
+If your list of required handles contains a handle which is not defined by you, it will still be passed to `wp_enqueue_styles()` as a dependancy assuming that is has already been registered in WordPress.

+Here is an example:

+	[style_depends]
+	sliders = "colors,thickbox"

+In the above example, the `colors` and `thickbox` style sheets would be enqueued before the `sliders` style sheet.

 #### [style\_actions]

 The style actions section lets you fine tune when styles are enqueued by assigning one